-Each child in the SAS Small Group Program will have identified SAS Mentors (usually parents and teachers, and occasionally aSAS Facilitators themselves).
-These mentors will be provided with a login to their Mentor Portal.
+Each child in the SAS Small Group Program will have assigned SAS Mentors (usually parents and teachers, and occasionally SAS Facilitators themselves).
+These mentors will be provided with a login to their SAS Mentor Portal.
 Depending on the type of mentor and desired program input, each adult may have access to different SAS components such as:

-- live Parent Group Meetings;
+- · live Parent Group Meetings;

 - Parent Meeting Notes;

-- Teacher Tip Sheets;
+- · Teacher Tip Sheets;

-- Cadet progress overview;
+- · Cadet progress overview;

-- Cadet Club Meeting Journal and Gadgets;
+- Cadet Club Meeting Journal and Gadget Pack;

-- Questionnaire booklets, or
+- · Questionnaire booklets, or

-- the child's Skill Tracker rewards system.
+- · the child's Skill Tracker rewards system.